 Hence, the way to gain engagement and to keep buyers involved in the conversation is actually quite simple.
 They are interested in how you can help them to get rid of the challenges they have or how you can assist in improving areas of operation within their scope of influence in the business.
-They want to look good to their peers, their boss and their team.
+They want to look good to their peers, their boss, and their team.
 If you align what you say to the above, you will succeed more frequently.
-It won’t work every time but you definitely won’t achieve your aim if you continue on other overused path above.
+It won’t work every time but you definitely won’t achieve your aim if you continue on the other overused paths above.

-Identify industry, company or job role issues and make what you say fit these.
+Identify industry, company, or job role issues and make what you say fit these.
 Find a solution to their problems and back it up succinctly by showing them that you’ve done this before helping similar companies.
 Build rapport from the outset by not making your call stiff and a product sales pitch.
 Show genuine interest.
 Ask good relevant questions.
-Use terms like ‘I’m not sure that this is relevant / an issue for you’ and so on.
+Use terms like ‘I’m not sure that this is relevant / an issue for you and so on.

-The best way to do senior level telemarketing and to keep buyers interested is to not sound like a cold caller.
+The best way to do senior-level telemarketing and to keep buyers interested is to not sound like a cold caller.
 It’s hard enough as it is.
 So, increase your chances of telemarketing success by turning your call on its head.
-Don’t think about products, services and sales.
+Don’t think about products, services, and sales.
 Think buyers.
 Think solutions.
 And the opportunities and sales will come to you.